sec-edgar/sec-edgar/docs/source/filings.rst

 .. code-block:: python

-   from secedgar.filings import FilingType, Filing from datetime import datetime
+   from secedgar.core import FilingType, Filing from datetime import datetime

    filing = Filing(cik_lookup=['aapl', 'msft', 'fb'],
                    filing_type=FilingType.FILING_10K,
                    start_date=datetime(2015, 1, 1))

-*For a full list of the available filing types, please see* :class:`secedgar.filings.FilingType`.
+*For a full list of the available filing types, please see* :class:`secedgar.core.FilingType`.

 Daily Filings
 -------------

 The ``DailyFilings`` class can be used to fetch all the URLs for or download all filings from any given day.

-.. autoclass:: secedgar.filings.DailyFilings
+.. autoclass:: secedgar.core.DailyFilings
    :members:

 Examples